OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

   # check_ps_unauth_users

-Both bugs should be fixed in NHC 1.4.3 (when it becomes available).
+Both bugs should be fixed in NHC 1.4.3.

 --------------------------------------------------------------------------